 7 US | 37.5 EU

-She was nominated for the Academy Award for Best Actress, a BAFTA Award for Best Actress in a Leading Role and the Golden Globe Award for Best Actress – Motion Picture Drama for her role as Wilma Dean "Deanie" Loomis in drama movie Splendor in the Grass (1961).
+She was nominated for the Academy Awards for Best Actress and the Golden Globe Awards for Best Actress – Motion Picture Drama for Love with the Proper Stranger (1963) as Angie Rossini, and Splendor in the Grass (1961) as Wilma Dean "Deanie" Loomis.

 She was nominated for the Academy Award for Best Supporting Actress and won the Golden Globe Award for New Star of the Year for her role as Judy in teen drama film Rebel Without a Cause (1955).